vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### Is it morning

-Boolean state if it is morning based on the current time.
+Boolean state for whether it is morning based on the current time.
-Is it before 12.00.
+It is `on` before 12:00.

 ```yaml
 {% raw %}